topst-development/Documentation/Accessories/Camera.md

 Afterwards, flash the generated output_d3g.fai to the board using FWDN, and you will be able to use the OV5647 sensor with the desired resolution.

-**Note:** If you want to use the MIPI1-CSI port, open the tcc805x-videoinput-camera-module.dtsi file located in “{build_dir}/build/d3-g-topst-main/tmp/work/d3_g_topst_main-telechips-linux/linux-topst/5.10.205-r0/git/arch/arm64/boot/dts/telechips/tcc805x/override/” and change the included dtsi file from “tcc805x-videoinput-mipi0-ov5647.dtsi” to “tcc805x-videoinput-mipi1-ov5647.dtsi”.
+**Note:** If you want to use the MIPI1-CSI port, open the tcc805x-videoinput-camera-module.dtsi file located in “{build_dir}/build/d3-g-topst-main/tmp/work/d3_g_topst_main-telechips-linux/linux-topst/5.10.205-r0/git/arch/arm64/boot/dts/telechips/tcc805x/override/” and change the included dtsi file from “tcc805x-videoinput-mipi0-ov5647.dtsi” to “tcc805x-videoinput-mipi1-ov5647.dtsi”. + Open the tcc805x-videoinput.dtsi file located in "{build_dir}/build/d3-g-topst-main/tmp/work/d3_g_topst_main-telechips-linux/linux-topst/5.10.205-r0/git/arch/arm64/boot/dts/telechips/tcc805x/" and change the mipi chmux from "mipi-chmux-0 = <0>;" to "mipi-chmux-0 = <1>;".

 ### 4.1.2 D3-G IMX219 Setup Guide
 #### 4.1.2.1 IMX219 Sensor Overview